Graniteville man charged with shooting, paralyzing dog

 The witness stated they heard the suspect say he "was going to get his gun and kill the dog," according to the report.
 The suspect then "retrieved a gun and shot the dog in the spine, resulting in paralysis of the dog's hind legs."

-The witness said the the dog retreated under the mobile home pulling himself by his front legs.
+The witness said the dog retreated under the mobile home pulling himself by his front legs.

 Law enforcement arrived at the residence several hours after the incident and noted the suspect did not make any effort to take the dog to a vet, according to the report.